 If the individual is being hired through an IEA, they may need to complete employment paperwork prior to working.
 Check with the Service Center Personnel Support Coordinator to see if this is required.
 Employment paperwork can be found on the Human Resources New Employees webpage.

-The Service Center will assist departments with processing PSCs and IEAs (for other types of contracts, contact your Support Specialist or Contracts Office for assistance).
+The Service Center will assist departments with processing PSCs and IEAs (for other types of contracts, contact Contracting@sou.edu or Contracts Office for assistance).

 - To request a contract (PSC or IEA): Contract Request Form (web)

 - View status of requests: Request for Contract Services Spreadsheet.
-There are serveral tabs:
+There are several tabs: